viperadnan-git/website-booster/README.md

 1. Navigate to [Cloudflare Workers](https://workers.cloudflare.com), register or sign in your Cloudflare account, and set custom subdomain for workers, and create a new Worker.

-2. Customize [src/booster.js](https://github.com/xiaoyang-liu-cs/booster.js/blob/master/src/booster.js), paste the code into Cloudflare online editor to replace the default one.
+2. Use [Code Builder](https://code-builder.proxies.workers.dev) to build code or Customize [src/booster.js](https://github.com/viperadnan-git/booster.js/blob/master/src/booster.js), paste the code into Cloudflare online editor to replace the default one.

 3. Change the name of your Worker, save and deploy the code.